March Madness CBD Sale

 THC, a.k.a.
 Tetrahydrocannabinol, is another major cannabinoid found in Cannabis.
 THC, however, is only present in the tiniest of fractions in the hemp-based cannabis we use to formulate Organica Naturals cat CBD oil (less than 0.3% THC dry weight).

 Other cannabinoids, like Cannabinol (CBN), Cannabigerol (CBG), and Cannabichromene (CBC) are found in cannabis as well.
+They are present in full spectrum and broad spectrum CBD oils.

 Key Takeaway Icon